The Most Common ADA Compliance Issues for Websites

 Many websites have barriers that affect users with disabilities.
 Here’s a look at several common potential ADA compliance issues and how to fix them.

-The Americans with Disabilities Act (ADA) requires businesses to provide people with disabilities with equivalent access to services in “places of public accommodation.”
-The Department of Justice (DOJ) has consistently taken the position that websites qualify as places of public accommodations — and given the rising number of web accessibility lawsuits, organizations of every size need to plan for complying with the ADA.
+The ADA requires businesses to provide people with disabilities with equal access to services in “places of public accommodation.”
+The Department of Justice (DOJ) has consistently taken the position that websites qualify as places of public accommodation, meaning they must be accessible to the disability community.

 Chart that show the three levels of conformance for the Web Content Accessibility Guidelines